 You have the right to withhold consent for use of personal information about you with another organisation.
 If you do withhold permission this may affect the provision of services to you by that organisation or by us.

-You may request in writing that your information is given out to other professionals eg insurance companies and solicitors.
+You may request that your information is given out to other professionals eg insurance companies and solicitors.

 Freedom Of Information - Publication Scheme